Miami Dade College Will Once Again Host Artificial Intelligence Bootcamp – APPLICATIONS CLOSING SOON!

 MIAMI, Aug.
-11, 2023 (GLOBE NEWSWIRE) -- Time is running out to apply to participate in the Mark Cuban Foundation Artificial Intelligence (AI) Bootcamp hosted by Miami Dade College in Miami.
+14, 2023 (GLOBE NEWSWIRE) -- Time is running out to apply to participate in the Mark Cuban Foundation Artificial Intelligence (AI) Bootcamp hosted by Miami Dade College (Wolfson Campus) in Miami.
 Applications for the no-cost bootcamp are closing soon!

 The AI bootcamp is targeted toward underserved high school students (9th-12th grade) and offers participants a chance to learn the fundamentals of AI.
 Miami Dade College has been selected as one of the 28+ host companies across the U.S. for fall 2023.